23f3004092/git-user_ab888/README.md

 # GitHub User Info App

-This is a simple web application that allows you to look up information about GitHub users.
+This is a web application that allows you to look up information about GitHub users, now with improved UI/UX.

 ## Features